tokenspice/tokenspice/README.md

 **WARNING: this is WIP code.
-Pre-alpha blah blah.**
+Pre-alpha yada yada.
+Keep your expectations low.
+But maybe parts are useful to some:)**

 # TokenSPICE : Token Simulator with Python or EVM agents

 TokenSPICE simulates tokenized ecosystems using an agent-based approach.

 Agents may be written in pure Python, or with an EVM-based backend.
-(The [original version](https://github.com/oceanprotocol/tokenspice) was pure Python.)
+(The [original version](https://github.com/oceanprotocol/tokenspice) was pure Python.
+I may merge this repo into that one at some point.)

 TokenSPICE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.